May 31st, 2017 - The following is an excerpt from an interview conducted by and originally published on The State of Digital Publishing.

 Admiral just published a primer for publishers on the Google Chrome adblocker rumor.
 Every time adblocking gets attention in the media, there’s a bump in adblock adoption growth.
 Therefore, the initial impact, if Google does release a Chrome adblocker, will be growing block rates and more lost publisher revenues.

 However, it doesn’t sound like Google is launching an adblocker, but instead a “bad ads filter” in Chrome – much the way they already had a popups filter.
 Blocking bad ads in a way that supports the IAB’s work on LEAN ads (disclaimer: I’m on the IAB’s AdblockWorking Group) and research from the Coalition for Better Ads should be great for users and publishers long-term.
-But it won’t stop adblocker extensions growth unless Google also blocks those extensions in the Chrome store.
+But it won’t stop adblocker extensions growth unless Google also blocks adblocker extensions in the Chrome store.
 Our research with adblocking users indicates that they block for a multitude of reasons that extend beyond specific ad units that Chrome might filter.
 Much the way free music trained users to expect free, adblockers are training people to expect ad-free, and that won’t stop with a Chrome bad ads filter.
 Therefore, the adblocking outlook for publishers likely gets worse for publishers before it gets better.

 What are the current initiatives the industry is taking to ‘fight back against’ ad blocking? are there more creative ways around still having to advertise without interfering with a site’s UX?